BOEM25/cw-homepage/src/pages/workshops/index.md

   - author: Philipp Trommler
     quote: >-
       This is my favorite meetup in vegas.
-The events are always awesome and they have great food and awesome surprisse every time.
+The events are always awesome and they have great food and awesome surprises every time.
 full_image: /img/products-full-width.jpg
 pricing:
   heading: Propose a talk or workshop idea